GeoMOER/moer-bsc-base-r/docs/units/_unit00/unit00-01_learning_environment.md

 Ilias is the course space offered by the University of Marburg.
 We will use Ilias mainly for the administration of the course and for providing small static documents and data sharing.
-The link to the Ilias space for this course can be found [here](https://ilias.uni-marburg.de/goto.php?target=crs_3897469&client_id=UNIMR){:target="_blank"}.
 Note that you have to log in with your student account.
 There is also a forum in Ilias, which you can use for getting in touch with your fellow students.
 You will use Ilias for uploading your assignments.
-Please always add your full name and your student account name to your assignments.
+Please always add your full name to your assignments, e.g. "Assignment01_Heidrich_Lea".
 This makes it easier for the course instructors to match the uploaded assignments to the students.
+If it can't be matched, it won't be considered.